-Make sure you’ve fully executed on Tip #2 (optimizing your detail page) before you put any money into Sponsored Products and Sponsored Brands advertising.
+Make sure you’ve fully executed on tip #2 (optimizing your product listing page) before you put any money into Amazon PPC campaigns and strategies.
 You want to make sure that your page is as conversion-focused as possible.
 The same can be said about your organic search.
 Make sure you’ve optimized your detail page for the keywords that will bring shoppers to your page.

 There will be a lot of spending leading up to Prime Day.
 Amazon knows this.
-To get a full return on your ad spend on Prime Day, you need to be extremely vigilant and look at your bid maximums throughout the day leading up to Prime Day—this isn’t the time to set it and forget it.
+To get a full return on your ad spend on Prime Day, you need to be extremely vigilant and look at your bid maximums throughout the day leading up to Prime Day This isn’t the time to set it and forget it.
 Think about all of the traffic Amazon is going to receive.
 How quickly will you burn through your advertising budget before you know the actual performance?
 This is why running ads leading up to Prime Day is important.
-Reference back to what you spent last Prime Day or even on Black Friday and Cyber Monday to give you an idea of what you’ll spend this year.
+Read Amazon PPC Strategy: Top 3 Amazon Tactics to Increase Traffic, Get Noticed, and Reduce Wasted Ad Spend for tips.

-You should be driving off-Amazon traffic to your deals.
+Focus on how to drive external traffic to your Amazon Prime Day 2020 deals.
 One of the best indicators for sales rank and search rank are the additions of items to wish lists, off-Amazon traffic to Amazon, and affiliates.
 You need to understand who the influencers are in your space.

 The sales you generate on Prime Day are going to generate additional sales throughout the rest of the year, which is Q4 make-or-break time this year.
 Understand Amazon Prime Day 2020 as a launching pad into Q4.
-Prime Day has the ability to raise a company’s market share.

 As the saying goes, “a rising tide lifts all ships.”
 The success of one product can grow your sales if you know where to look and what keywords to target.

 Driving traffic to your products this Prime Day isn’t your number one goal.
 Your goal is to generate as many sales as possible and build your Amazon brand’s reputation.
-The best way to convert browsers into buyers is with a compelling Amazon detail page, so make sure its ready to receive the vast amount of traffic come Prime Day 2020 (whenever that may be).
+The best way to convert browsers into buyers is with a compelling Amazon detail page, so make sure it’s ready to receive the vast amount of traffic come Prime Day 2020 (whenever that may be).